WorkplaceX/workplacex.github.io/install.md

 It creates or updates the files: "ConfigCli.json" and "ConfigWebServer.json".

 {:.note}
 **Note:** Why does "ConfigCli.json" and "ConfigWebServer.json" have two ConnectionStrings?
 The framework needs a couple of sql tables (prefixed with "Framework") to run.
-These tables can be deployed to a second empty database.
+These tables can be deployed to a second, separate (empty) database.
 This makes it possible to wiretap an existing production database initially with a ready only user login.
 Like this it's possible to test and demonstrate the frameworks capabilities to customers in a non-critical way.

 ## Deploy Sql Tables
 Run sql deploy script from command line interface to deploy necessary sql tables and views to database.